ehsanasgharzde/edepth/README.md

 4. Push to the branch (`git push origin feature-branch`)
 5. Create a new Pull Request

-For any questions, suggestions, or collaboration opportunities, feel free to reach out to [Ehsan Asgharzadeh](https://ehsanasgharzadeh.asg@gmail.com).
+For any questions, suggestions, or collaboration opportunities, feel free to reach out to [me](https://ehsanasgharzadeh.asg@gmail.com).

 ## License